 Since this is changing frequently, we are keeping this list of potential gotchas updated as we learn more:

 - 3rd party checkouts like Recharge are not supported with this integration.
 So you’ll need to implement Facebook CAPI through Elevar on your ReCharge checkout to ensure these events are included.

 - Privacy management: it’s not clear how this works with consent management.
 For example if a user opts-out of tracking on your site, this appears to still send data to FB.

 - It does not reset cookie expiration periods set in Safari

 The pro’s are obvious: it’s a simple one-click integration.
 Set it and forget it like the standard pixel has worked for years.

 - Product ID management / data you need to customize with the pixel or conversion events.
 If this is something you required before this update then it’s likely this integration won’t work for you (unless your requirements change)

 - The need for merchants to move to an environment where all of their tracking is managed “server side”, not just Facebook.
-Google Analytics, AdWords, Snapchat, Affiliates etc are all going to need this same type of server side tracking configured to prevent the same issues impacting Facebook.
+Google Analytics, Google Ads, Snapchat, Affiliates etc are all going to need this same type of server side tracking configured to prevent the same issues impacting Facebook.

 - The need to send all conversion touch-points from users – not just purchases – to help improve attribution analysis